Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-5. The doctor advised him not to do anything except his
+- The doctor advised him to work harder. _______

 Text 340